 Some may find it difficult to sit in front of the computer screen for a long time.
 For example, sore head or tired eyes.
 For them, it is one of the disadvantages of the computer based IELTS exam.

 To score well in the computer-based IELTS exam you must be good at typing.
-You should have a good typing speed so that you can complete the test on time without leaving any question blank.
+You should have a good typing speed so that you can complete the test on time without leaving any questions blank.
 If you are not a good typist then this will be difficult for you.

-The IELTS exam is already stressful as it is not easy for non English speakers, if the idea of using a computer makes you nervous, the computer-Delivered test could make your test even more stressful by which you may lose your score.
+The IELTS exam is already stressful as it is not easy for non-English speakers, if the idea of using a computer makes you nervous, the computer-Delivered test could make your test even more stressful by which you may lose your score.